 The rectus abdominis and obliques are the abdominal muscles in your stomach.
 The rectus abdominis runs from the chest to the pelvis and the obliques are on the sides.
 If your stomach lacks definition and you want to build big abdominal muscles fast, you need to go about it the right way.
 Performing ab exercises is definitely part of the game plan, but you also have to involve other body parts.

-Execute proper form with your exercises.
+Execute proper form with your exercises, says the American Council on Exercise.
 Take the hanging leg raise for example.
 Hang from the bar with your legs straight down toward the floor.
 Keep your legs together, lift them up in a steady, but not fast, motion and stop when they at least parallel the floor.
 Squeeze your abs forcefully for a full second, slowly lower your legs back down and repeat.
 Exhale as you lift your legs and inhale as you lower them.
 Apply these same techniques to all of your ab exercises.

 Add resistance to get a maximal amount of muscle fiber recruitment.
 Wear ankle weights with leg lifting exercises and hold dumbbells, barbells or a medicine ball in your hands with exercises that involve your torso, such as side bends and stability ball crunches.

-Reduce the fat on your stomach by doing cardio three days a week.
+Reduce the fat on your stomach by doing cardio at least 150 to 300 minutes a week according to the Physical Activity Guidelines for Americans.
 Perform any type of cardio you enjoy, such as brisk walking, jogging, cycling, swimming or kickboxing for 30 to 45 minutes at a moderate intensity.
 Work your abs right after your cardio sessions.

 Improve your sleeping habits.
 According to the Centers for Disease Control and Prevention, adults should get seven to nine hours of sleep a night.
 Make sure to meet these guidelines to help promote muscle recovery and to keep your body energized during your workouts.